Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 },
 ```

-In the example above, the query parameter `orgnummer={nr}`, where `{nr}` is the value of `soknad.transportorOrgnummer` will be set.
+In the example above, the query parameter `orgnummer={nr}`, where `{nr}` is the value of `soknad.transportorOrgnummer`
+will be set.
 If an option is setup with mapping and the given data field changes app-frontend will refetch the option.
-This can be used to dynamicly decide which choices are availibable based on information given by the end user.
+This can be
+used to dynamically decide which choices are available based on information given by the end user.

 Passing query parameters from repeating groups is also supported by adding an index indicator for the relevant indexes.
 Example for a group:

 ```json
 {